awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.SQLServer.md

 For Amazon RDS instance databases, AWS DMS supports as a target SQL Server versions 2008R2, 2012, 2014, 2016, 2017, and 2019\.
 The Enterprise, Standard, Workgroup, Developer, and Web editions are supported by AWS DMS\.

-**Note**
-Support for Microsoft SQL Server version 2019 as a target is available in AWS DMS versions 3\.3\.2 and later\.

 For additional details on working with AWS DMS and SQL Server target databases, see the following\.

 ## Limitations on using SQL Server as a target for AWS Database Migration Service<a name="CHAP_Target.SQLServer.Limitations"></a>